 If we talk about a stroke, it usually occurs when the blood supply to part of the brain is reduced, interrupted or stopped disposing of brain tissue with oxygen and nutrients.
 Within minutes, the brain cells start to die.
+Get better options best hospital for stroke treatment in Chennai.

 (People Also Like To Read: Top 5 Popular Myths About Alzheimer’s Disease)